Cubified/vex/README.md

      - `:89ab`:  Go to offset `0x89ab` in the file
 - Escape:  Exit insert mode/command entry, return to normal mode

+As well as some other useful ones, such as:

+- Mouse:  Click and scroll to navigate around file
+- Page Up/Page Down:  Navigate vertically through file
+- Home and End keys:  Navigate horizontally along the current line

 ### To-Do

 - More robust end-of-file checks on user input
+- Wrapping when in insert mode